missrichy-code/azure-cloud-project/README.md

 then go to your MING
 Type  ssh azureuser@public IP Address
 Then put your password
-With this yiuve created a server
+With this you've created a server